Study Abroad Programs

 Undergraduate and graduate students are encouraged to consider taking part in study abroad.
 Prior to registering for a program, pleaseconsult an advisor in the CDM Academic Success Center to determine which academic requirements may be met through study abroad credit.

-Study Abroad site for a list of all available programs.
+Study Abroad site for the schedule of all available programs at DePaul.

 Atlantis Dual-Degree Program

 Atlantis is a full academic year study abroad program leading to a bachelor’s degree in Business from Linköping University in Sweden.
 DePaul CDM juniors take business courses at

 Linköping University in Linköping, Sweden.
 That coursework is combined with freshman and sophomore credits so the student can be awarded a standard three year European bachelor’s degree before returning to the US.
 European courses count toward the student’s DePaul CDM degree, so when the student returns senior year to complete the CDM major, they will receive a second bachelor’s degree, this one from DePaul.

 Students interested in Atlantis are encouraged to contact